UK Trade Tariff: duty suspensions and autonomous tariff quotas

 Coronavirus (COVID-19) critical products

-In an effort to provide continuity for businesses and ease pressures on the NHS, these suspensions are now extended until 31 December 2028.
+In an effort to provide continuity for businesses and ease pressures on the NHS, the government has extended these suspensions until 31 December 2028.

 Sunflower-seed oil